Optimizing Warfarin Dosing using Deep Reinforcement Learning: Background and significance

-RL in drug dosing faces exacerbated challenges of data sufficiency and actions being omitted due to ethical and other practical constraints.
-Some consider shorter time horizons or smaller state and decision spaces to resolve the challenge.
-For example, Shortreed~et~al.~used a dataset of a two-stage clinical study of schizophrenia in which different medications were tested on patients to see their effectiveness~\cite{shortreed2011informing}.
-They tried to address challenges of working with clinical data, including missing data issues and highly variable data, and discussed possible solutions.
-Levy~et~al.~used PCA and clustering to reduce the dimensionality of their state definition, and applied tabular and linear function Q-learning methods, which is an algorithm that learns the cumulative reward of any state-action pair (Q-value), and demonstrated that these methods outperform supervised learning models~\cite{levy2019applications}.
-Another approach is to consider cases and patients for whom data collection is easier and we can have a sufficient number of observations.
-For example, Nemati~et~al.~used the MIMIC II dataset (Multi-parameter Intelligent Monitoring in Intensive Care) for heparin dosing in intensive care.
-Their trained model achieved better results in terms of the cumulative reward in optimizing heparin dosing compared to the dosing recommendations of a clinician.
-They also employed the Q-learning method~\cite{nemati2016optimal}.
-We can avoid the discussed challenges by using mathematical models to \textit{simulate} what happens in reality.
-These \textit{in silico} experiments allow RL methods to explore a virtually infinite number of patients and unobserved doses.
+The alternative is to look at the problem of drug dosing as an instance of sequential decision making problems.
+We solve these problems using RL.
+Yu~et~al.~\cite{yu2019reinforcement} provide a review of RL application in healthcare.
+While RL applications in healthcare can be limited by data sufficiency and actions limitations due to ethical and practical constraints (see for example \cite{shortreed2011informing, levy2019applications, nemati2016optimal}), we avoid these limitation by performing \textit{in silico} experiments that allow RL methods to explore a virtually infinite number of patients and unobserved doses.
 This freedom cascades to the validation phase too, and we can validate models' performance unconditionally.
 An example of this approach to drug dosing is Padmanabhan~et~al.~(2017).
 They considered a nonlinear pharmacological model of cancer to develop a model-free RL model and validated its effectiveness~\cite{padmanabhan2017reinforcement}.
 Similarly, Humphrey used an ordinary differential equation model of cancer, and showed how different Q-function approximations can be employed to find the optimal dosing~\cite{humphrey2017using}.
 Other examples are reviewed in~\cite{yu2019reinforcement}.